Belie06Loryn/Project_Post/README.md

 https://github.com/Belie06Loryn

 ## Description
+This project allows people to submit their websites and have them reviewed based on design,usability and content.
 ### Set-up and Installation
 - Clone the Repo using this command: cd git clone  [] $$ cd []
 - Install python 3.6